marcoevang/camilladsp-setrate/README.md

 I strongly recommend not running ***camilladsp-setrate*** as *super-user*.

 ## Final notes
 - This tool is useful if the audio player and *CamillaDSP* run on distinct computers.
-In case they run on the same computer, I recommend using the [alsa_cdsp](https://github.com/scripple/alsa_cdsp) plugin instead to get automatic samplerate switching (follow the link to the github page).
+In case they run on the same computer, I recommend using the [alsa_cdsp](https://github.com/scripple/alsa_cdsp) plugin instead to get automatic sample rate switching.
+- Devices other than USB gadgets may not provide the necessary information on sample rate change.
 - Starting with version 2.0.0 the sample rate change process is driven by a finite-state machine whose diagram is provided under the *doc* folder.
 You can find tons of information about this technique on the Internet, just search for "finite-state machine".
 - Starting with version 2.1.0 the flags `--err`, `--warn`, `--user` and `--notice` have been removed as unnecessary.
 The `--loglevel` option can be used instead.